 We believe that to defend non-human species we must reconnect our imaginations to them.
 We aim to curate this space from that core principle.

-ZOOMORPHIC online issues contain short and in-depth prose pieces and a selection of poetry and artwork.
-We also produce high quality printed anthologies and collaborate with other arts organisations to create exhibitions, workshops and events.
+Zoomorphic online issues contain short and in-depth prose pieces and a selection of poetry and artwork.
+It is a project managed and contributed to on a voluntary basis.

 If you would like to contact us about Zoomorphic please email: [email protected]

 ABOUT THE EDITORS:

 James Roberts – Founder, Art Director and Editor

 James has been face-to-face with Mountain Gorillas in the Congo, Elephants in Kenya, Timber Wolves in Canada as well as the many smaller and less celebrated creatures in his home area, the Brecon Beacons National Park.
 He publishes essays and poetry, and is also an artist and designer.

 Susan is a Wales-based poet, performer and educator, whose third collection, skindancing, themed around human-animal metamorphosis and both our intimacy with, and alienation from, the wild and our animal selves, was published by Cinnamon Press in 2015.
 Her previous two collections, Creatures of the Intertidal Zone and Where the Air is Rarefied, focus on her own, and other human and non-human animals’, journeys through the increasingly fragile Arctic environment.